maxcanic/mci-drupal/README.md

 ## Quick usage

+This is mostly how can you do everything manually. `dc` tool will help you with all these tasks, automating them and providing wrapper to many useful operations.

 ### Prepare directory structure and get files

 Most of this will be automated with `dc` tool, once it is finished but this is how it could be done manually and hwo tool operates on its own.
 This is **work in progress** so it may change in time.